Stuyk/rebar-altv/docs/api/server/config.md

-# Config API
+# Configuration Usage

 This document provides an overview of the configuration management for a Rebar server application.

 ## Features

 -   Parsing environment variables.
 -   Setting a default value if env variable was not defined.
 -   Basic type validation - number, boolean, string (by default).

 ## Usage